-Portland Restaurant was opened in January 2015 by Will Lander who co-owns The Quality Chop House teaming up Daniel Morgenthau formally of 10 Greek Street they create a minimal 45 cover dining space with an open kitchen, comes with a seasonal menu, an ever-changing 45 hand picked wine list and is full of charm.
-Head Chef Merlin Labron-Johnson from Devon, a former sous-chef at destination restuarant Kobe Desramaults at In De Wulf in Belgium’s Ghent region runs the kitchen.
-Merlin also trained with none other than Michael Caines who holds 2 Michelin stars at his Gidleigh Park establishment.
-He knows a thing or two around the kitchen – trust me on this as seen in action here:
+Portland Restaurant was opened in January 2015 by Will Lander, he also co-owns The Quality Chop House and teams up with the talented Daniel Morgenthau, a former chef of 10 Greek Street.
+They create a 45 cover dining space with an open kitchen, a menu that carousels with the seasons and ever-changing hand-picked wine list gets thrown in to keep things interesting.
+At the stove you’ll get Head Chef Merlin Labron-Johnson from Devon, former sous-chef at destination restaurant Kobe Desramaults at In De Wulf in Belgium’s Ghent region.
+Merlin also trained with none other than Michael Caines who holds 2 Michelin stars of his own at his Gidleigh Park establishment – a restaurant I’m eager to visit!

-The menu format is unfussy, 3 choices for starters, mains and sides with 4 ‘snacks’ to choose from too, which come in a amuse bouche style mouthfuls.
+The menu format is unfussy – three choices for starters, mains and sides with four ‘snacks’ to choose from too, which come in a amuse bouche style mouthfuls.
 It’s good to see a good selection of craft beers too.

 The Kernel comes with a fruity aroma and is crisp and light, the Duchessa is more bitter sweet and malty – both enjoyable and a nice way to take the edge of the week.